Kolkata Metro: Ticketing system

-Before this, magnetic ticketing strip system was used from 1984 to 2011, After introducing Radio-Frequency Identification (RFID) tokens by Centre for Railway Information Systems (CRIS) in partnership with Keltron in August 2011, the old magnetic strip reader gates were replaced with new RFID readers.
+Before this, a magnetic ticketing strip system was used from 1984 to 2011.
+After introducing Radio-Frequency Identification (RFID) tokens by Centre for Railway Information Systems (CRIS) in partnership with Keltron in August 2011, the old magnetic strip reader gates were replaced with new RFID readers.

 Durga Puja special services

 The metro railway runs special night-long services during Durga Puja (Maha Saptami to Maha Navami) to help people travel faster and more conveniently for pandal-hopping.
 The services start at 13:00 and operate till 04:00 the next day.
 Pre-puja services are also run.